-"Working on Memphis helped me earn many of the skills I later used for my studies in university and my actual job.
-I think working on open source projects helps me as much as it helps the project!"
+"Working on Memphis OS project helped me earn many of the skills I later used for my studies in university and my actual job.
+I think working on open-source projects helps me as much as it helps the project!"

-Contributing to open source can be a rewarding way to learn, teach, and build experience in just about any skill you can imagine.
+Contributing to open source can be a rewarding way to learn and increase your experience.

-Whether it’s coding, user interface design, graphic design, writing, or organizing, if you’re looking for practice, there’s a task for you on an open-source project.
+Whether it’s coding, user interface design, graphic design, docs, or writing content, if you’re looking for practice, there’s a task for you on an open-source project.